NTFS $STANDARD_INFORMATION & $FILENAME MACB timestamps

 it for timestomped timestamps.
 For example, the tool may only allow precision

-down to the second level, while the $STANDARD_INFORMATION
+down to the second level, while the $STANDARD_INFORMATION timestamps are

 precise down to the ten millionths of a second.
 In such case, the timestomped